markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/intro.md

 The previous lab focused on setting up the environment to work on a Datadog integration.
-When the scenario starts, a script runs to configure the environment in the same way as described in that lab.
+When this lab starts, a script runs to configure the environment in the same way as described in that lab.

 Now you're going to make a Check class (and discover what that means) for the integration and write a unit test for it.